Learn to Draw with Markers and Ink like a Pro

 Bristol board is heavier than drawing paper, but lighter than illustration board.
 It comes in two finishes: plate (hot-pressed), which is slick and hard; and vellum (cold-pressed), which is softer and has more tooth.
 Illustration board has only one working surface, which comes in hot- or cold-pressed.

 Several manufacturers make paper specifically for markers.
 This paper is bleed-proof and retains the true colors of the markers.
 Some examples are Canson Pro-Layout and Bienfang 360.

 Can you work with multiple brands of markers at a time?

 It’s best to stick with one brand through a whole piece.
 Each marker line has a unique chemical formula, so blending brands may lead to unsatisfactory results.

 Is India ink really from India?

-India ink was first used in Asia in the 4th century B.C. and was made from soot and burnt bone; colonists introduced it to Europe.
-Formulas now generally use shellac.
+India ink was first used in Asia during the 4th century B.C. and was made from soot and burnt bone.
+Colonists later introduced it to Europe.
+Formulas today generally use shellac.

-This article, by Greg Albert, first appeared in the September 2009 issue of The Artist’s Magazine.
+This article is written by Greg Albert and first appeared in a past issue of The Artist’s Magazine.